 - Chill for 4 hours or overnight before serving.

 Did your family love this Ambrosia Salad?
-Leave a rating and a comment below!
+Leave a comment and rating below!

 Equipment